-To solve the predecessor problem we will use a structure called a trie.
-A trie is a rooted tree where each child branch is labeled with letters in the alphabet Σ .
-We will consider any node v to store a string which represents the concatenation of all brach labels on the path from the root r to the v.
-More specifically given a path of increasing depth $p = r, v_1, v_2, ..., v$ from the root r to a node v, the string stored at node v_i is the concatenation of the string stored in v{i-1} with the letter stored on the branch $v{i-1}v_i$.
+To solve the predecessor problem we will use a structure called a trie, a type of rooted tree.
+In a trie, each path from the root to any node represents a (sub)string.
+To achieve this, each branch in a trie is labeled with letters from the alphabet Σ (capital Sigma), such that concatenating the branch labels along the path from root r to any node v represents the string stored at v.
+More specifically, given a path of increasing depth $p = r, v_1, v_2, ..., v$ from the root r to a node v, the string stored at node v_i is the concatenation of the string stored in v{i-1} with the letter stored on the branch $v{i-1}v_i$.
 We will denote the strings stored in the leaves of the trie as words, and the strings stored in all other nodes as prefixes.
 The root r represents the empty string.